-The best way to complete the Free Application for Federal Student Aid (FAFSA) is early, online and without any mistakes.
-If you're looking for a quick and easy review, check out the 7 Easy Steps to the FAFSA and IRS Data Retrieval video tutorials!
+The best way to complete the Free Application for Federal Student Aid (FAFSA) is early, online and without any mistakes!

-If you apply online, your application will be processed faster and will likely be more accurate because the FAFSA website is designed to catch common errors.
-The Department of Education also provides a Pre‐Application Worksheet that will help you collect and proofread the information for your application before you submit it.
-When completing your application online, you can save and continue the FAFSA at any time.
-But don’t forget – in order to submit your FAFSA, it must be signed electronically using a personal identification number (PIN) which you can get from the Federal Student Aid PIN website.
+If you apply online at www.fafsa.gov, your application will be processed more quickly and accurately as the FAFSA website is designed to catch common errors.
+The Department of Education also provides a FAFSA on the Web Worksheet that will help you collect and proofread the information needed for your FAFSA before you get started.
+Once you begin your FAFSA application online, you can save and continue later at any time.
+But don’t forget – in order to submit your FAFSA, it must be signed electronically using a personal identification number (PIN), which you can get from the Federal Student Aid PIN website.
 If parent information is required on your FAFSA, a parent PIN will also be needed in order to submit the application.

 Avoid Common Errors

-Making mistakes on your FAFSA could delay your application and possibly make you lose out on some financial aid.
-Be sure to read all of the questions on the FAFSA application carefully to avoid confusion and submission of incorrect information.
+Making mistakes on your FAFSA could delay your application and affect your eligibility for some financial aid programs with limited funding.
+Be sure to read all of the questions on the FAFSA application carefully to avoid confusion and mistakes.
 The most common errors made by students and families are:

 - Leaving blank fields: Enter a '0' or 'not applicable' instead of leaving a blank.
 Too many blanks may cause miscalculations and an application rejection.